andrewhayles/portfolio/content/pages/projects/project-two.md

 ![The colors are normalized by row based on the value inside the box (the highest numbers are yellow, the lowest numbers are dark blue)](/images/heatmap_normalized.png)

 Then the following is produced.
 This a correlation table.
-The the darker the red color, the higher the positive correlation.
-The the darker the blue color, the lower the negative correlation.
+The darker the red color, the higher the positive correlation.
+The darker the blue color, the lower the negative correlation.
 As can be seen, there is a very strong positive correlation between heart rate, stress, and blood pressure.
 These are apparently very tightly linked physiological indicators.
 There is also a small negative correlation between sleep and stress levels:

 ![These are the correlations of the variables with each other, the more red the higher positive, the more blue the lower negative](/images/heatmap_correlations.png)